-We're all shocked when seeing exploding batteries and people getting hurt, but at the same time we often say 'this will never happen to me because I never buy the cheapest batteries and I stay away from shady vendors'.
+We're all shocked when seeing exploding batteries and people getting hurt, but at the same time we often say 'this will never happen to me because I never buy the cheapest vape batteries and I stay away from shady vendors'.
 Well, the truth of the matter is that a battery doesn't necessarily need to be cheap in order to cause damage and everything actually depends on how you use it.

 You're either interested in a battery with a bigger capacity (let's say 3000mAh) â€“ which automatically comes with a lower continuous discharge rate (a maximum of 20A) â€“ or you're interested in a battery with a higher continuous discharge rate (let's say 30A) â€“ but which automatically comes with a lower capacity (around 1500mAh).

 But what if you want the best of both worlds, is this something achievable?
 Well, as a matter of fact it is and it's called a dual parallel mod.
 Dual parallel mods use two 18650 batteries (have to be the same model, from the same company, and purchased at the same time) in order to combine their capacities and Amp ratings.

 At the same time you need to be extra careful when buying such a mod because there are also 'dual series' types of mods which work in a totally different (and way more dangerous way).
 In the case of a dual parallel mod, both batteries are inserted in the slots with the poles oriented in the same direction (both + signs up for instance), while in case of a series mod, one of the batteries is inserted with the positive side up and the other with the positive side up, which Â basically means stacking them one on top of the other.

 And because of Ohm's Law, with the same coil build as on a single battery, you will draw twice the amount of Amps from these batteries.
 This is why it's always recommended that you never build lower than 0.5 Ohms on a series mod and the coils are going to get way hotter than in the case of a parallel mod.

-Moving to recommended 18650 mod batteries for sub ohming, there are a few manufacturers who definitely stand out â€“ Sony, Samsung, Panasonic, and LG.
+Moving to recommended 18650 vape batteries for sub ohming, there are a few manufacturers who definitely stand out â€“ Sony, Samsung, Panasonic, and LG.
 If you're buying a battery from them (and you're positive it's not a clone) than chances are you can use it up to their Amp limit without any concerns.

 For unregulated (mechanical mods) and coil build down to 0.15 Ohms, the Sony VTC 4 (2100mAh/30A), and the LG HB4 (1500mAh/30A) are great alternatives.
 For coil builds down to 0.21 Ohms, you can add the Samsung 25R (2500mAh/20A), the LG HG2 (3000mAh/20A), the AW IMR (3000mAh/20A) and the Sony VTC5 (2600mAh/20A) to the list.
 And for coils above 0.5 Ohms, you can add the Panasonic 18650PF (2900mAh/10A) to the list.

 For regulated mods, make sure you use the 30A versions for single battery mods that go over 60W, and 20A versions for mods that go over 40W.
-If you don't plan on using coils with a resistance lower than 0.5 Ohms on a regulated mod, then you could also look for other high drain battery brands and models as you're no longer in the 'red zone'.
+If you don't plan on using coils with a resistance lower than 0.5 Ohms on a regulated mod, then you could also look for other high drain vape battery brands and models as you're no longer in the 'red zone'.

 Now when it comes to tips, probably the most important of them all is to never carry your batteries without placing them inside a case, a silicone pouch or inside your mod.
 If your battery has both sides exposed it could easily get in contact with metallic objects in your pocket, bag or luggage (keys, coins, aluminum foil etc.) cause a hard short and vent.
 Make sure you buy a plastic case and a desk storage case for your batteries and never underestimate this safety aspect.